Huachao/vscode-restclient/README.md

     "time": "Wed, 21 Oct 2015 18:27:50 GMT"
 }
 ```
-Once you prepared a request, click the `Send Request` link above the request (this will appear if the file's language mode is `HTTP`, by default `.http` files are like this), or use shortcut `Ctrl+Alt+R`(`Cmd+Alt+R` for macOS), or right-click in the editor and then select `Send Request` in the menu, or press `F1` and then select/type `Rest Client: Send Request`, the response will be previewed in a separate __webview__ panel of Visual Studio Code.
-If you'd like to use the full power of searching, selecting or manipulating in Visual Studio Code, you can also preview response in __an untitled document__ by setting `rest-client.previewResponseInUntitledDocument` to `true`.
-Once a request is issued, the waiting spin icon will be displayed in the status bar until the response is received.
+To send a prepared request, you have several options.
+The easiest way is to click the `Send Request` link above the request.
+This link will appear automatically if the file's language mode is set to `HTTP`.
+You can also use the shortcut `Ctrl+Alt+R`(`Cmd+Alt+R` for macOS), right-click in the editor and select `Send Request` from the context menu, or press `F1` and select/type `Rest Client: Send Request`.

+The response will be previewed in a separate webview panel inside Visual Studio Code.
+If you prefer to use the full power of searching, selecting, or manipulating in Visual Studio Code, you can preview the response in an untitled document by setting `rest-client.previewResponseInUntitledDocument` to `true`.

+When you issue a request, a waiting spin icon will appear in the status bar until the response is received.
 You can click the spin icon to cancel the request.
-After that, the icon will be replaced with the total duration and response size.

-You can view the breakdown of the response time when hovering over the total duration in status bar, you could view the duration details of _Socket_, _DNS_, _TCP_, _First Byte_ and _Download_.

-When hovering over the response size in status bar, you could view the breakdown response size details of _headers_ and _body_.
+Once the response is received, the waiting icon will be replaced with the total duration and response size.
+By hovering over the total duration in the status bar, you can view a breakdown of the response time, including details on _Socket_, _DNS_, _TCP_, _First Byte_ and _Download_.
+By hovering over the response size displayed in the status bar, you can view a breakdown of the response size details for both the _headers_ and _body_.

-> All the shortcuts in REST Client Extension are __ONLY__ available for file language mode `http` and `plaintext`.
+> The shortcuts in the REST Client Extension can be accessed exclusively when using the file language modes `http` and `plaintext`.

-> __Send Request__ link above each request will only be visible when the request file is in `http` mode, more details can be found in [http language section](#http-language).

 ### Select Request Text
-You may even want to save numerous requests in the same file and execute any of them as you wish easily.
-REST Client extension could recognize requests separated by lines begin with three or more consecutive `#` as a delimiter.
-Place the cursor anywhere between the delimiters, issuing the request as above, and the underlying request will be sent out.
+If you need to store multiple requests in the same file and execute them at your convenience, REST Client Extension has got you covered.
+By using the three or more consecutive `#` symbol as a delimiter, you can create a separation between the requests that the extension can recognize.
+Once you have done this, simply place your cursor between the delimiters of the desired request, issue it as usual, and the extension will send it out without any hassle.
 ```http
 GET https://example.com/comments/1 HTTP/1.1